wiltaylor/neovim-flake/README.md

 In other words, do what you want with it.
 The only requirement with the MIT License is that the license and copyright notice must be provided with the software.

+# TODO
+- Implement my make-parent script and include it in this flake